How To Sell Your Coin Collection

 Coin Grading: Certified (Slabbed) Coins

 Coins that have been certified and graded by a professional coin grading service are sonically sealed in a protective clear plastic “slab.”
 Slabbed coins fetch higher prices and are easier to sell than uncertified “raw” coins.
 Buyers have the peace of mind that a slabbed coin is genuine, and is graded properly.
+The same applies to collectible paper money (old banknotes), as well.

 The question of when to send a coin to a third-party grading service such as PCGS or NGC (Numismatic Guaranty Corporaton) can depend on your objective.
 Some collectors prefer all their coins in a set be slabbed, usually at the same grade.
 Return on Investment (ROI) for these collectors is a lesser concern than for collectors who want to enhance the value of their coins on the resell market.